This post may contain affiliate links. Click here to read our Disclosure.

 I thought Arashiyama was only about the bamboo, but it was a cute area that I could have spent more time at.
 Exploring by bicycle rental through the preserved town area would be a lovely way to spend a day.
 There are lots of temples you can visit, machiya style housing and the lovely riverside to explore.

 We walked from the bamboo groves, along the river, over Tongetsukyo Bridge to the Iwatayama Monkey Park.
 Here, you hike up a mountain for about 20 minutes to encounter the wild monkeys that live at the top.
 Kids love monkeys and ours enjoyed feeding them at the top.
 We loved the walk through the forest, especially after we purchased our sweat towels for around our necks.
 Near the top, there is a little playground for kids.
 At the top, you are rewarded with awesome views over Kyoto.
 Best of all, you can go inside a building, buy banana or peanuts and feed the monkeys.
 Kind of like a reverse zoo thing where you are in a cage.
+This is a great thing to do in Kyoto for kids and a nice break from temple hopping.
 550 Y/adults, 250 Y/children, 100 Y/bag of monkey food.

 Kikakuji (Golden Temple)

 We debated if we should visit one of Kyoto’s most famous sites: Kikakuji or the Golden Temple.
 It is out of the way and known to be very busy and we would be hitting it up in the middle of the day.
 I am so glad we decided to see it because it was definitely my favorite temple in Japan and one of the top things to do in Kyoto.